JeanMusenga/ArchISMiner/README.md

 ## Dataset Description

 The `data/` directory includes:
-- `questions.14932_ARPs_and_Programming_Posts. xlsx` – contains posts labeled as APRs and programming posts (i.e., 7,466 ARPs and 7,466 Programming Posts) used to train and test the classifiers.
+- `14932_ARPs_and_Programming_Posts.xlsx` – contains posts labeled as APRs and programming posts (i.e., 7,466 ARPs and 7,466 Programming Posts) used to train and test the classifiers.
 - `366_ARPs_for_extracting_Issue_Solution_Pairs.xlsx` – contains randomly selected 366 ARPs from 7,466 ARPs for extracting architectural issue-solution pairs.
-- `ArchIssueSolutionBench.xlsx` – Manually annotated architectural issue–solution pairs. contains our proposed architectural benchmark used to evaluate the potential techniques for extracting architectural issue-solution pairs from online developer community forums.
+- `ArchIssueSolutionBench.xlsx` – contains our proposed architectural benchmark used to evaluate the potential techniques for extracting architectural issue-solution pairs from online developer community forums.

 ---